QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

 The model is "incomplete" in the sense that it is just one "condition" in the form of one equation that would be part of set equations comprising all of the "equilibrium conditions" of   a more fully articulated model.

-The condition featured in our model determies  a college, high-school wage ratio that equalizes the present values of a high school worker and a college educated worker.
+The condition featured in our model determines  a college, high-school wage ratio that equalizes the present values of a high school worker and a college educated worker.

 It is just one instance of an  "equalizing difference" theory of relative wage rates, a class dating back at least to Adam Smith's **Wealth of Nations**.